 The first space you’ll want to get acquainted with in this section is the File Manager.

-Click on the “File Manager” icon to be taken to this screen:
+Click on the “File Manager” icon:

 Sub-folders & Files